PeterGrillot/petergrillot.github.io/pages/02_Experience.md

-# Experience

-## Dragos, Inc. • Senior User Interface Engineer

-Remote • _Jun 2021 - Present_

-Feature development on Dragos' flagship web application _SiteStore_.
-Develop and maintain enhanced Data visualization, asset management, and vulnerability detection components for ICS environments in React.

-## Dragos, Inc. • User Interface Engineer

-Remote • _May 2018 - Aug 2021 • 3 yrs 4 mos_

-Hands-on application development in a highly collaborative environment where the focus is being the best in class and making others great come join Dragos.

-### Responsibilities

-- Work closely with Product Management and Design teams to define feature specifications and build the next generation of the Dragos platform.
-Design and build modular components.
-- Design, implement and build browser applications in React.
-Participate in interactions with analysts and customers as a technical expert for product subsystems.
-- Code, test and debug applications using Unit and Automated Testing procedures.

----

-## Brightfind • Frontend Developer

-Silver Spring, MD • _Nov 2015 - May 2018 • 2 yrs 7 mos_

-Develop HTML/CSS/JS to build responsive websites with a strong focus on maintainability, cross-browser compatibility and performance.
-Contribute to the ongoing efforts to develop and implement front-end web coding and design standards, and ensure that front-end design standards are met during development.

-### Responsibilities

-- Analyzing designs and implementing advanced, efficient front-end markup.
-- Creating and optimizing a workflow using Static Site Generation adopted by the front-end team using Nunjucks templating, Vue.js, Webpack, Gulp and rsync to a Remote Ubuntu Server.
-- Setup and maintaining an Ubuntu Server for front-end sites.
-Utilizing front-end frameworks to display dynamic content via AJAX/JSON.
-Develop HTML/CSS/JS to build responsive websites with a strong focus on maintainability, cross-browser compatibility and performance.

----

-## Innovative Marketing Solutions, LLC • Interactive Media Developer

-Washington D.C. • _Jan 2012 - Nov 2015 • 3 yrs 11 mos_

-Designed, developed and maintained web applications contracted by Beam Suntory and other clients.
-Significant achievements include the MixxitUSA Recipe Database, Portfolio Guide, and Virtual Spirits Brand Education platform.

-### Responsibilities

-- Create web applications from design to development.
-Extensive research to utilize current technologies.
-Working with web developers in other technologies than my own.
-- Create graphics and images for applications.
-Process improvements to increase workflow efficiency.
-Ability to multitask to meet various deadlines.
-Flexibility to meet clients goals.

-## Innovative Marketing Solutions, LLC • Multimedia Design & Development

-Washington D.C. • _Jun 2010 - Jan 2012 • 1 yr 8 mos_

-Created brand training courses for Beam Suntory using Adobe Flash and ActionScript.
-Created cohesive, brand encompassing scenes using Adobe PhotoShop.
-Designed and developed sales training courses for the Beam Suntory family of spirits such as Maker's Mark and DeKuyper.
-Worked on their Digital Asset Guide, a platform built in Flash and Flex which combined all the courses we created as well as sell sheets and promotional products using Adobe InDesign and Illustrator.

-### Responsibilities

-- Design and develop Flash based courses for brands like Maker’s Mark and Jim Beam.
-Create images and themes which encapsulate the spirit of various brands.
-- Expanded my scope to properly manage and maintain established products.
+## Dragos, Inc.

+_Remote • May 2018 – Present_

+### Staff User Interface Engineer

+Feb 2024 – Present

+- Led feature development and implemented large-scale technical initiatives across the company, transitioning engineering teams from community-based structures to product teams.
+- Spearheaded the creation of a comprehensive design system to streamline component reuse and enhance scalability.
+- Enhance our developer experience with our documentation aggregator driven by node, and BitBucket Pipelines
+- Continued to help grow Dragos and its product from a Series A 40 person start up to $1b valuation with 500+ employees world wide.

+### Senior User Interface Engineer

+Jun 2021 – Feb 2024

+- Established and led the design system team, introducing reusable libraries that improved development efficiency.
+- Collaborated with cross-functional teams to drive feature development for critical components in SiteStore, focusing on enhanced asset management and data visualization tools.

+### User Interface Engineer

+May 2018 – Aug 2021

+- Joined as one of the first developers on the flagship SiteStore product, playing a pivotal role in maturing the application from the ground up.
+- Transitioned the team from JavaScript to Typescript, optimizing performance and scalability for the growing product.

+Consistently demonstrated loyalty and commitment to the company by growing into senior roles and playing a key part in product and team evolution.

+## Brightfind

+_Silver Spring, MD • Nov 2015 – May 2018_

+### Frontend Developer

+- Designed and developed responsive, high-performance websites focusing on maintainability and cross-browser compatibility.
+- Introduced a Static Site Generation workflow that streamlined the front-end team's development process, reducing build times and increasing productivity.
+- Managed the setup and maintenance of a Remote Ubuntu Server for deployment and performance monitoring.
+- Actively contributed to the development of front-end coding standards, ensuring best practices were adhered to across all projects.

+Displayed a strong commitment to excellence and was entrusted with high-impact projects throughout my time at the company.

+## Innovative Marketing Solutions, LLC

+_Washington, D.C. • Jan 2012 – Nov 2015_

+### Interactive Media Developer

+- Designed and developed interactive web applications for high-profile clients like Beam Suntory.
+- Collaborated with cross-functional teams to deliver multimedia training platforms that aligned with the brand identity and marketing strategies.
+- Managed multiple client projects simultaneously, balancing client goals, deadlines, and technical requirements.
+- Created Flash-based e-learning courses, leading the development of brand-aligned visual content and interactive learning experiences.

+### Multimedia Design & Development

+_Jun 2010 – Jan 2012_

+- Developed digital sales training materials for the Beam Suntory family of spirits, using Adobe Flash and ActionScript.
+- Contributed to the creation of the Digital Asset Guide, a platform integrating brand content with promotional products and sales tools.

+Demonstrated commitment to long-term client relationships and took on increasing responsibility throughout my tenure.